DamianChodorek/renshi-redux/README.md

     )
 }
 ```
-Controllers have two main references.
+Controllers survive orientation change and have two main references.
 One to `plugin` and one to `store`.
 To dispatch some action in your controller you just call `store.dispatch()`.
 ```kotlin
 class MakeApiCallControllerImpl
 : BaseController<MakeApiCallBtnFragmentPlugin, MainActivityState>(), MakeApiCallBtnController {